aimms/documentation/webui/theming-background.rst

 Instead, the table mostly relies on already available theming for regular, editable and disabled text.
 It only adds a few properties for the color of the 'borders' on the cell while (un)focused, plus a color of text that is intended to make text as legible as possible while editing: :token:`focus-cell-text_while-editing`.

 Moreover, there are 4 properties that have the :token:`color_overlayed` prefix and which are applied to either backgrounds or borders.
-All of them share the fact that they are intended to interact with the color beneath them: by default they (very mildly) darken the colors that they are an overlay for.
+All of them share the fact that they are intended to interact with the color beneath them: by default they (very mildly) darken the colors for which they are an overlay.

 The main reason for this is to take away the need to having to specify a lot of individual colors for all of the cells and dividers when you decide to change something as basic as the widget canvas color.
-Because due to the overlay these background and borders will just change along to create a nice tint of the underlying canvas, instead of being a harsh, fully opaque grey color.
+Because due to the overlay these background and borders will just change along to create a nice tint of the underlying canvas, instead of being a harsh, fully opaque gray color.
 Please note: in order for this effect to continue to work when you specify your own 'overlay colors', do make sure that they really are a *very* transparent color.
 And if your widget background is dark instead of light, these transparent colors will need to be the exact opposite.

 Chart properties
 ----------------------
 Like tables, charts pick up many theme settings from generic properties, like colors for the data labels, legends and tooltips which are mainly based on the different generic text colors.
 But a few properties related to the axes, the labels used near it and the grid beneath a chart are available to make the charts match your needs.

-Unlike the the table, the lines on the grid and axes are not defined with any transparency, so expect these to look 'out of place' as soon as you change the widget canvas color.
+Unlike the table, the lines on the grid and axes are not defined with any transparency, so expect these to look 'out of place' as soon as you change the widget canvas color.

 Side Panel properties
 ----------------------